solo-io/go-utils/changelogutils/README.md

 Changelog entries that are not of type `NON_USER_FACING` must have a description and an issue link.
 Those fields are optional for `NON_USER_FACING` changes.

+The description field should be one or more complete sentences (starting with a capital letter, ending with a period).
+The issue link should point to a valid github URL.
+These conventions are currently not validated, but may be in a future version.

 The name of the changelog filename does not matter.
 It is useful to pick a unique name for the PR, to avoid potential merge conflicts.
 For instance, you may add this change in a file called